biyani701/my-next-auth-app/docs/docs/intro.md

 - [Authentication Providers](/providers): Learn about the available authentication providers
 - [Auth.js Endpoints](/endpoints): Understand the API endpoints provided by Auth.js
 - [Testing Authentication](/testing): Learn how to test authentication in your application
+- [Database Configuration](/database): Configure and optimize your database connection
+- [Role-Based Authentication](/role-based-auth): Implement and manage user roles
+- [Privacy Policy](/privacy-policy) and [Terms of Service](/terms-of-service): Legal documents for your application